mark-nicepants/laminas-sentry/README.md

 * configure error messages.
 * inject a Content-Security-Policy` nonce for the inline script rendering.
 Makes it possible for you to create a CSP without `unsafe-inline` as script source.

-# Installation
+## Installation

-This module is available on [Packagist](https://packagist.org/packages/cloud-solutions/zend-sentry).
+This module is available on [Packagist](https://packagist.org/packages/andrebian/laminas-sentry).
 In your project's `composer.json` use:

     {
         "require": {
-            "cloud-solutions/zend-sentry": "3.7.0"
+            "andrebian/laminas-sentry": "*"
     }

 Run `php composer.phar update` to download it into your vendor folder and setup autoloading.

-Now copy `zend-sentry.local.php.dist` to `yourapp/config/autoload/zend-sentry.local.php` and add your Sentry API key.
+Now copy `laminas-sentry.local.php.dist` to `yourapp/config/autoload/laminas-sentry.local.php` and add your Sentry API key (The DSN config provided in your project).
-Then copy `zend-sentry.global.php.dist` to the same place, also removing `.dist`.
+Then copy `laminas-sentry.global.php.dist` to the same place, also removing `.dist`.
 Adjust settings, if needed.

-Add `ZendSentry` to the modules array in your `application.config.php`, preferably as the first module.
+Add `LaminasSentry` to the modules array in your `application.config.php`, preferably as the first module.

 That's it.
-There's nothing more you need to do, everything works at that stage, [try it](#try-it).
+There's nothing more you need to do, everything works at that stage, [Try it](#try-it).
 Happy logging!

-# Basic Automatic Usage
+## Basic Automatic Usage

 Again, you don't need to write a single line of code to make this work.
-The default settings will make sure Sentry is registered as both error and exception handler, [try it](#try-it) by triggering and error or throwing around some exceptions.
+The default settings will make sure Sentry is registered as both error and exception handler, [Try it](#try-it) by triggering and error or throwing around some exceptions.
 You should instantly see them in your Sentry dashboard.
-ZendSentry also packages its own ExceptionStrategies to make sure, exceptions ZF would otherwise intercept, are logged.
+LaminasSentry also packages its own ExceptionStrategies to make sure, exceptions ZF would otherwise intercept, are logged.

-# Manual Usage
+## Manual Usage
 Additonally, the module registers a log event listener on application level.
 So you can trigger custom log events from anywhere in your application.

 In a controller, you may do:

     $this->getEventManager()->trigger('log', $this, array(
-        'priority' => \Zend\Log\Logger::INFO,
+        'priority' => \Laminas\Log\Logger::INFO,
         'message' => 'I am a message and I have been logged' ));

 Or you can store the returned Sentry `event_id` for processing:

     $eventID = $this->getEventManager()->trigger('log', $this, array(
-        'priority' => \Zend\Log\Logger::INFO,
+        'priority' => \Laminas\Log\Logger::INFO,
         'message' => 'I am a message and I have been logged' ));